 05 of 07

-Using a Whip to Punish
+Use a Whip

 A whip is a useful tool to cue your horse and used properly it is an extension of your arm or leg.
-Whips come in many varieties and are called many different names, and they should all be used for the same purpose.
-But a whip should never be used to punish a horse.
+Whips come in many varieties and are called many different names, and they should all be used for the same purpose, but a whip should never be used to punish a horse.
 Striking a horse simple makes it confused and fearful.
 This is counter to the development of a willing horse.

 06 of 07